feder240516/db-configuration/README.md

  - numOfLastExecution (optional) (default=10): If the software hangs for any reason, you can use this parameter to keep the enumeration of the log files.

+Every execution result report will be saved on reports folder, in a csv format.

 ## However,
 before running the project, you should setup your databases in the sql folder, and the query profiles in the MainExecuteAnyAlgorithm java file.
 The java